JensRantil/jensrantil.github.io/content/posts/2023-09-13_the-theater-tasks-that-add-value.md

 company your long-term goal is to *satisfy the business owners, usually through profit*.
 This means that there is a lot more work than satisfying a customer.
 There is a reason why we talk about _stakeholders_.
-That's because they can take many forms: A Head of Security, a CEO, a CTO, a CFO, a customer, an architect, an auditor, etc. Identifying a stakeholder for work is really important.
+That's because they can take many forms: A Head of Security, a CEO, an employee, a CTO, a supplier, a CFO, a customer, an architect, an auditor, etc. Identifying a stakeholder for work is really important.
 It means that you have someone who can explain why something needs to be done, and let you know that the work is completed with satisfaction.

 Sometimes I have had work delegated to me that is presented or looks like "customer-impacting", but when poking around to understand the objective of the